August 5, 2022

 All things considered, it’s important to measure how much it costs to train each of your employees.
 The calculation is simple – just compute your training costs and then divide it by the overall number of participating trainers.
 By using this human resources metrics example, you can rest at ease knowing that your team receives adequate training to advance their knowledge and abilities.
 And the best part is you can help them upskill while staying within your allocated spending limits.

 Maybe you’re thinking about organizing employee training?
 EdApp is equipped with a range of interactive training solutions that can help give your team a better learning experience without breaking the bank.
-This online training software is built with a template-based course creator tool that you can use to create human resource courses for free.
+This online training software is built with a template-based course creator tool that you can use to create human resource courses and data entry training courses for free.
 It also offers a hassle-free PowerPoint conversion tool, gamification elements like leaderboards and a reward system, and more.

 Learn more by visiting them at www.edapp.com.

 Another vital human resources metrics example that you should track is the employee turnover rate.
 Frequently losing employees can mean a lot of things – they’re feeling too overwhelmed with the volume of their work, there’s a lack of recognition, poor relations with the team and their leaders, and more.
 If left unaddressed for long, these concerns can severely impact your brand reputation and scare away great talents from joining your team.

 By monitoring your employee turnover rate, you can identify any issues affecting your team before they spiral out of control.
 You can calculate it by dividing the number of resignations by the average total number of your employees (and then multiply by 100 to get a percentage).
 Use this data to find patterns as to why you’re losing your people.
 From there, reshape your people strategy to break those patterns and minimize the number of people leaving your organization.